arcee-ai/mergekit/docs/create_a_merge_method.md

 or a specific model's tokenizer.
 Vocabulary alignment, missing-token initialization, and padding happen before merging; hidden dimensions must already match.
 Direct tensor and state-dict callers must perform any alignment themselves.

+Kernel execution disables ambient autocast so input dtype and method-specific precision choices determine the arithmetic.
+Linear normalizes its small coefficient array in float32 (float64 for float64 inputs), then casts coefficients to the input dtype for its matrix product.
+It does not allocate a full float32 input copy.
+Coefficient rounding and backend accumulation affect low-precision results; use float32 inputs when that additional precision is needed.

 The kernel receives `[B, N, *weight_shape]` and returns `[B, *weight_shape]`.
 It must preserve the output axis: reductions for norms, means, and dot products must not